Take a moment to enjoy the news

 - thefrollickingmole on Thursday Forum: June 1, 2017

-- John Bayley on Gratuitous Advertising: A message from the Victorian LDP

-- Senile Old Guy on Take a moment to enjoy the news
+- Turtle of WA on Take a moment to enjoy the news

 -